j2kenton/revamp/dev-resources/implementation/prompt.md

 - Your plan must be actionable, clear, and sufficiently detailed for direct developer handoff.
 - Address edge cases, error handling, accessibility, and security considerations as outlined in the rulebook.
 - If any requirement is unclear, add a `TODO` comment or prompt for clarification.
+- When ready, save the plan with `pnpm write-output --prompt dev-resources/implementation/prompt.md --source <draft-file>` (or pipe the text) so the helper overwrites atomically and keeps a hidden backup.

 Proceed to generate the implementation plan as specified below.